richcsst/Debug-Easy/README.md

    * **WARN** or **WARNING**     - Warning, shows ERR and WARN messages
    * **NOTICE** or **ATTENTION** - Notice, shows ERR, WARN and NOTICE messages
    * **INFO** or **INFORMATION** - Information, shows ERR, WARN, NOTICE and INFO messages
-   * **VERBOSE**                 - Special version of INFO that does not output any logging headings.
+   * **VERBOSE**                 - Special version of INFO that does not output any logging headings and prints to STDOUT instead of STDERR.
 Very useful for verbose modes in your scripts.
    * **DEBUG**                   - Level 1 debugging messages, intended for simple helpful messages.
 Shows ERR, WARN, NOTICE, INFO and DEBUG messages.
    * **DEBUGMAX**                - Level 2 debugging messages, typically much more terse like dumping variables.
 Shows ERR, WARN, NOTICE, INFO, DEBUG and DEBUGMAX messages.